Prosthetic Tree Hollows - Melbourne University Collaboration

 In response, this collaboration aims to create better designs using laser measurements of natural habitat shapes, computer modelling of novel designs, and new materials, including 3D-printed wood and mycelium, the root-like structures of mushrooms.

-The images show two prototypes trialling these innovative techniques.
-After further development and testing, the team will install and monitor a selection of designs in Seymour, Victoria.
+After further development and testing, the team installed and monitored a selection of designs in Seymour, Victoria.